-Richard A. Moran is a San Francisco based venture capitalist, best selling author and evangelist for organization effectiveness.
-He began his career in Silicon Valley at Atari.
+Richard A. Moran serves as Chief Executive Officer and Vice Chairman of Accretive Solutions.
+Mr. Moran is a San Francisco based venture capitalist, best selling author and evangelist for organizational effectiveness.
 He is best known for his series of business books beginning with Never Confuse a Memo with Reality and is credited with starting the genre of "Business Bullet Books".
-His newest book is Sins and CEOs to be released in lat 2011.
-He is a Partner at Irish Technology Capital and serves on the boards of Accretive Solutions, Mechanics Bank and Integreon.
+His latest book is Sins and CEOs.

 Kieran leads the strategic marketing, business development, audience development and engagement, and marketing communications functions for the UBM Canon Media Group.
 In this role, he’s responsible for driving the group’s vision to increase audience engagement, business growth, and enhance group and individual brand awareness and market share.

 Previously, Kieran was the COO in charge of Marketing, Sales, Content & Distribution at Sidebar Inc., a startup focused on delivering personalized content experiences for multi-channel engagements.

 Prior to Sidebar, Kieran was CMO at Cooking.com, a leading eCommerce and community destination for cooking and food on the web, and also provides a complete white label (e.g. Starbucks, Kraft, General Mills) or co-branded (e.g. Rachael Ray, Mario Batali) eCommerce solutions for its partners.